renatawong/renatawong.github.io/_pages/join-us.md

 ---

-## How to join us
+## PhD students

+If you are interested in pursuing a PhD in quantum computing, please contact us to inquire about available opportunities.

+## Master's students

-If you are a **master's student** working in one of our research areas under the supervision of Prof. Renata Wong, you will become a research assistant at the lab.
+If you are a master's student working in one of our research areas under the supervision of Prof. Renata Wong, you will become a research assistant at the lab.

+## Bachelor's students

-**Bachelor’s students** are encouraged to form a team of four and consult with us about potential research topics for their capstone project.
+Bachelor’s students are encouraged to form a team of four and consult with us about potential research topics for their capstone project.
+At this stage, you are most likely not familiar with quantum computing .
+Tehrefore, you are strongly encouraged to take **Introduction to Quantum Computing** course in the fall, and then **Quantum Machine Learning** in the spring.

-If you are interested in pursuing a **PhD** in quantum computing, please contact us to inquire about available opportunities.